 A little local knowledge goes a long way when you’re discovering a new city – which is where Emily comes in.
-Emily is one of our Meet & Greeters in Paris – when she’s not welcoming onefinestay guests to stay in our marvellous homes, she’s exploring her adopted city (she’s originally from the US).
+Emily is one of our Meet & Greeters in Paris – when she’s not welcoming onefinestay guests to stay in our marvelous homes, she’s exploring her adopted city (she’s originally from the US).
 Take a look at her tips for getting to know the City of Lights this winter.

 Visiting the grand churches of Paris is one thing, but experiencing them filled with candles and music is unforgettable.
 Notre Dame,Sainte-Chapelle and the Oratoire du Louvre have some of the most popular, while others in smaller churches can be found around the city.
-You can find more information about holiday concerts in Parishere.

 The largest ice skating rink in France can be found at the Grand Palais, where music and light shows create a fabulous holiday atmosphere.
 Bring the kids during the day or skate along with your loved one at night, one hand in theirs and a cup of vin chaud in the other.